-An expired drug may no longer provide full benefits.
-Also, there is a further risk of adverse effects.
+Taking an expired drug may no longer provide full benefits.
+Also, there is an additional risk of adverse effects.

-Storing Xanax properly helps ensure that the drug will remain effective until its expiration date.
-Store it in a dry place at room temperature, of 68–77°F.
+Storing Xanax correctly helps ensure that the drug will remain effective until its expiration date.
+Store it in a dry place at room temperature, which is about 68–77°F (20–25°C).

-Do not store Xanax in a bathroom because moisture and humidity can cause the medication to break down sooner.
+Do not store Xanax in a bathroom, as moisture and humidity can cause the medication to break down sooner.
 Also, keep the bottle out of direct sunlight and out of the reach of children and pets.
 Make sure it stays in its original container.